Comprehensive List of Eligible and Ineligible Expenses

 - Divide your annual contribution by the number of paychecks you receive annually.
 This is how much money will be deducted from each paycheck and placed in your Dependent Care FSA.
 Remember, you're saving money because no federal (and most state/local) taxes are taken out of your contributions.

-- Pay your dependent day care expenses out of pocket, and then submit the expense to Cigna for reimbursement using the
+- Pay your dependent day care expenses out of pocket, and then submit the expense to Cigna Healthcare for reimbursement using the

 Reimbursement Request Form.